nafis277/ClipCache/README.md

 ## Features

 - Tracks clipboard history in the background
 - Persists clipboard entries across app restarts (each stored in a separate file)
-- Toggle between raw text and rendered HTML
 - Syntax highlighting for code snippets
 - Copy buttons and timestamps for all entries
+- Add, view, and remove tags for any clipboard entry
+- Filter clipboard history by tags or search query
 - System tray integration with quick access menu
 - Efficient lazy loading of clipboard history in batches to reduce memory usage and improve performance
-- Search across entire saved clipboard history
+- Search across entire saved clipboard history (text + tags)
-- Cross-platform desktop support
+- Cross-platform desktop support (Windows, macOS, Linux)

 ## Development Setup